2026-03-31 · By Robert Katona

 Nearshoring to Mexico is no longer a forecast.
 It is a measurable, observable shift in how North American supply chains are being restructured.
-In 2024, Mexico received $36.8 billion in foreign direct investment — a record.
-Roughly forty percent of new manufacturing FDI was driven by nearshoring and friendshoring strategies, as companies moved production closer to North American end markets and away from geopolitically exposed supply chains.
+Mexico closed 2025 with a record US$40.9 billion in foreign direct investment, up 10.8 percent over 2024 and the fifth consecutive record year.
+Roughly forty percent of new manufacturing FDI continues to be driven by nearshoring and friendshoring strategies, as companies move production closer to North American end markets and away from geopolitically exposed supply chains.

-Mexico is now the United States' largest trading partner — a position it has held since 2023.
-Cross-border trade between the two countries exceeded $800 billion in 2025.
+Mexico is now the United States' largest trading partner, a position it has held since 2023.
+Cross-border trade between the two countries reached a record US$872.8 billion in 2025, the largest annual trade volume the United States has recorded with any nation.
 Canada-Mexico bilateral trade, while smaller in absolute terms, has grown at double-digit rates as Canadian companies have sought alternatives to direct US market exposure.

 The USMCA review looms.
-Beginning July 1, the three signatory countries will review the agreement and decide whether to extend it for sixteen years or trigger the sunset clause.
-This review introduces genuine uncertainty — not about the agreement's value, but about its political durability.
+Beginning July 1, as we analyzed in detail in our USMCA review briefing, the three signatory countries will review the agreement and decide whether to extend it for sixteen years or trigger the sunset clause.
+This review introduces genuine uncertainty, not about the agreement's value, but about its political durability.

 Mexico's labour cost advantage remains significant.
 Average manufacturing wages in Mexico remain roughly one-fifth of US levels and one-third of Canadian levels.
 For labour-intensive manufacturing, this differential alone can justify the relocation.